HISTORY

 VALUES

-active collaboration with clients is central to DRA’s
+Consequently, active collaboration with clients was central to DRA’s

 work.